MonashBI/arcana-legacy/docs/source/example.rst

 .. code-block:: python

-    # Initialise study, selecting data corresponding to the data
+    # Initialise analysis, selecting data corresponding to the data
     # specified in the local directory repository and parameters
     # used in the processing
-    your_study = ExampleAnalysis(
+    your_analysis = ExampleAnalysis(
-        name='your_study',
+        name='your_analysis',
         repository=BasicRepo('/path/to/local/archive'),
         processor=SingleProc('/my/work/dir'),
         environment=StaticEnv(),